Lockdown or Not – Teaching Life Skills is Important to Kids

-We should remember that life skills are valuable lessons which children are going to use them throughout their lifetime.
+We should remember that life skills are valuable lessons in which children are going to use them throughout their lifetime.
 This lockdown can be a change in parenting techniques we have been applying till now.
-Don’t wait until kids reaches teens.
+Don’t wait until kids reach teens.
 Genuine learning can go beyond core educational topics.
 Instead of trying to force academics, consider using this time to teach life skills to kids.

 Teach these life skills to your kids at home during the lockdown and put them on the path towards independence.

 Kids are like sponges and will learn faster at a tender age.
 Teach kids what each item in your first-aid box is for.
 Tell them what for they are used and how they are used.
 Educate them not to freak out on watching blood, or how to rinse any wound with water first.
 Then put some ointment and apply a bandage.

 Explain to them why leading a healthy life is crucial.
 We always tell them to cut their nails, wash hands, change our clothes daily, brush twice a day, wash hair at alternate days, and so on.
 Children should learn these things while growing up to imbibe in their day to day routine.
 Prepare a checklist of the activities which they should do daily.
 Over time they will establish the habits and will perform without reminding them on a daily basis.